nwlongnecker/nlongnecker-blog/index.md

-# Nathan Longnecker's Site
-Welcome to my site!
-This site contains a few gems of wisdom I have gleaned during my time as an engineer.
-Maybe it will be helpful for others!
+This site contains a few gems of wisdom I have gleaned during my time as an engineer and engineering leader.
+Maybe it will be helpful for others.

 ## Blog Entries
 * [Leading a project](/blog/leading-a-project.md)

+## Author
+Author: Nathan Longnecker
+LinkedIn: <www.linkedin.com/in/nlongnecker>